Everything You Need to Know About Working Temporarily and Permanently in the US and Getting Your Work Visa

 Both the L-1A and L-1B visas apply to individuals, family members, business owners, and investors.

-For individuals, business owners, or family members who want to live and work temporarily in the United States and who are involved in the exchange, purchase or sale of goods/services or merchandise.
-For more details.
-Back to the Table of Contents.
+This visa is for individuals, business owners, or family members who want to live and work temporarily in the United States and who are involved in the exchange, purchase or sale of goods/services or merchandise.

-Have you achieved international prominence as a fashion model and you have been given an opportunity to work temporarily in the US for a runway show, a fashion shoot, or similar?
+Have you achieved international prominence as a fashion model and have been given the opportunity to work temporarily in the US for a runway show, a fashion shoot, or similar?